 Jerusalem is home to a number of excellent museums, two of which you could easily spend the entire day at.
 We would highly recommend both of them, the first being Yad Vashem - the national monument to the Holocaust - and the second the Israel Museum, which houses a spectacular collection of art, Judaica, sculptures, and the astonishing Dead Sea Scrolls.
 At a pinch, you could visit one in the morning and another in the afternoon... although that might be a little overwhelming.

 Shrine of the Book, Israel Museum, Jerusalem.
 Photo credit: © Shutterstock

 Yad Vashem - The World Holocaust Remembrance Center

 Visitors walk through a large museum, at first being confronted by the Nazi rise to power, then exploring the ghettos in which Jews were forced to live and finally coming face to face with the grim reality of life in concentration camps, for the few deported who were not immediately murdered.
-The space visitors walk through is 180 metres long and formed like a spike with its top edge (a skylight) protruding.
+The space visitors walk through is 180 meters long and formed like a spike with its top edge (a skylight) protruding.